 Date Interviewed:

 (name of witness)

 (name of witness) response:

-(name of witness) Date Interviewed:
+Date Interviewed:

 (name of witness) response:

+(name of witness)

-Other records/documents reviewed: Name of Document 1 2 3 4.
+Other records/documents reviewed: Name of Document 1.
 Date Reviewed

+2

-Summary of Review of above records/doc
+Summary of Review of above records/doo cuments:

 Investigator's Summary:

 Suggested Corrective Action:

 Investigator's Signature Date

-A student can be subject to racial harassment by a student, employee, Board member or any individual who foreseeably might come in contact with the student on school grounds or at school activities.
+A student can be subject to racial\ harassment by a student, employee, Board member or any individual who foreseeably might come in contact with the student on school grounds or at school activities.
 The following are examples of incidents which might constitute racial harassment: